Disability Evaluation Under Social

 parent entitled to title II disability or retirement benefits or was a dependent of a deceased insured parent.

-- disabled widow or widower, age 50-60 if the deceased spouse was insured under Social Security.
+- A disabled widow or widower, age 50-60 if the deceased spouse was insured under Social Security.

-Under title XVI, or SSI, there are two basic categories under which a financially needy person can get payments based on disability:
+Under title XVI, or SSI, a financially needy person can get payments based on disability under two basic categories:

 - An adult age 18 or over who is disabled.